itsmattreilly/matt-reilly/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "What I'm up to lately" # leave blank to exclude
+title: "Currently:" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  Cultures clash as I adjust to the challenges of life in Paris while juggling my career, new friendships, and love life.
-Here is how to catch up with me lately!
+  You can find me working within the Logistics Division at Conagra Brands as a data analyst.

+  I love being able to utilize the power of data to drive better business decisions & provide clearer insights.

+  Having experience in manufacturing, logistics, and supply chain, I'm always looking to improve processes.  *(That's the IE major in me!)*
-show_outro: true
+show_outro: false
 outro: |
   <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/)!
 ---
 ** index doesn't contain a body, just front matter above.
 See about/list.html in the layouts folder **